 |Reconciliation: addressing past wrongs done to Indigenous Peoples, making amends, and improving relationships between Indigenous and non-Indigenous people to create a better future for all.|

-For more definitions related to Indigenization, click here to visit the Glossary of Terms page from BCCampus’ Pulling Together: A Guide for Curriculum Developers.
+For more definitions related to Indigenization, visit the Glossary of Terms page from BCCampus’ Pulling Together: A Guide for Curriculum Developers.

 Photo: This Musqueam house post, locally carved by Brent Sparrow Jr., was installed in the northwest corner of the campus in 2018.
 It welcomes all visitors to the traditional unceded territory of the Musqueam People on which Langara resides.
-Click here to view a video of the house post unveiling.
+You can watch a video of the Musqueam house post unveiling here.